OEM+ Full LED Headlights — BMW 5 Series (F10/F11)

 Installation

-A straightforward headlight swap.
+A straightforward, fully plug-and-play headlight swap.
 The front bumper does not need to be fully removed — loosening it and pulling it forward is typically sufficient to access the headlight mounting bolts.
 Allow 1.5–2.5 hours.

 - Loosen the front bumper: undo the top fasteners under the hood, the Torx screws inside the wheel arches, and the undertray clips.
 Pull the bumper forward enough to access the headlight area.